MadeByMike/madebymike/_posts/2016-9-19-svg-has-more-potential.md

 #### External sources in embedded SVG

-As I mentioned in the earlier example of responsive art directed images, external SVG files will not load additional link references in the SVG source.
+As I mentioned in the earlier example of responsive art directed images, external SVG files loaded as an `img` source, will not load additional link references in the SVG source.
 Other limitations require that I use images, so I've used base64 encoded dataURIs.

 In this case I'm encoding additional SVG files as the image source.
 Each has their own CSS and the ability to be responsive based on their own width.
 This can get complicated quickly, but it can also be a powerful technique.